-At MSA-4 course report card grades are to be represented in letter-grade equivalent to the percentage earned in each course.
+At MSA-6 course report card grades are to be represented in letter-grade equivalent to the percentage earned in each course.
 Course report card grades are based on in-class performance tasks (assessments, projects, assignments, and classroom participation), homework, responsibility, and in some instances, additional discretionary components.
-Each department works with the Department Chair in conjunction with the Charter School's Dean of Academics to develop specific and consistent weights for each component, to be shared with parents and students.
+Each department works with the Department Chair in conjunction with the Charter School's Assistant Principal to develop specific and consistent weights for each component, to be shared with parents and students.

-MSA-4 follows a standard scale to assign letter grades for semester work.
-Grading is based on a 4.0 (unweighted) scale for regular courses and 5.0 (Honors weighted) scale for Advanced Placement and honors courses.
+MSA-6 follows a standard scale to assign letter grades for semester work.
+Grading is based on a 4.0 (unweighted) scale for regular courses.
+A